Syllabus for SPA-101

 For posting guidelines and help with discussion forums, please see the Student Handbook located within the General Information page of the course website.

 Throughout this course, you will be given assignments using the online learning tool, Connect, from McGraw-Hill.
 This website provides a variety of interactive activities, exercises, and assessments that pair with your textbook.
-It is extremely important that you refer to the Course Calendar for due dates for these activities.
+These activities are crucial to complete as they allow you the opportunity to apply what you learn in the textbook as you read along.
+Each activity (for example, Module 1:1.1), pairs with a section in the chapter.
+It is suggested that you read the section, then complete the Connect activity; then, continue reading.
+Since there are a large number of activities in Connect, it is extremely important that you consistently refer to the Course Calendar for due dates for these activities.

 You can access this section’s Connect course by clicking on the MH Connect Plugin in Moodle.

-Note: Some of the assignments require the use of Java, which is not available through Google Chrome.
-In order to complete Connect assignments, it’s recommended that you use Firefox and make sure that you have the latest edition of Java downloaded.
+Note: Some of the assignments require the use of Java, so it is important to make sure that you have the latest edition downloaded.

 You are required to complete five written assignments.
 The written assignments are on a variety of topics associated with the course modules.
 These exercises provide you with an opportunity to practice writing in Spanish.
 It is important that if you are to use an online dictionary to aide you in your writing, you are using a trustworthy source and not an online translator.
 See the online Scalar book for a list of recommended dictionaries.